The Arts are in our Blood

 Birth of Phare

-When the peace agreement with Vietnam was signed in 1990, many refugees from various border camps returned home.
+When the Paris Peace Agreement was signed in 1991, many refugees from various border camps returned home.
 Among the refugees, a group of nine young people wanted to help rebuild the country.
 They were taught by a French volunteer who showed them how to use art to cope with trauma, poverty and abuse and set out to create the Association Phare Ponleu Selpak, “Brightness of Art,” in 1994.
 This organization was created to help children in the Battambang Province to heal and to rebuild their society.
 Today PPSA plays a big role in revitalizing Cambodian arts and culture through performing and visual arts classes, education and social support.

 Since 2013, Phare, The Cambodian Circus has evolved into a circus production that fuses its circus traditions with modern dance, theater and performance skills and focuses its entertainment on High energy shows, humor and storytelling – including talented human trapeze artists, jugglers, contortionists, acrobats, fire-eaters, musicians, dancers, and more – all without animals.